Nintendo Switch to get Minecraft Bedrock update June 21

 The game upgrade will offer players access to the Minecraft Marketplace for the first time, allowing them to purchase maps, skins and texture packs from creators within the Minecraft community.
 Players will be able use Minecoins to make safe and secure purchases.

-The Minecraft: Nintendo Switch Edition will sell for $30, but those who already own the game can digitally upgrade for free.
+The Minecraft: Nintendo Switch Edition will sell for $30 (roughly £22, AU$40), but those who already own the game can digitally upgrade for free.

 iHate: CNET looks at how intolerance is taking over the internet.